Carla Overbeck

-Carla Werden Overbeck (née Werden; born May 9, 1968) is a retired American soccer player and longtime member and captain of the United States women's national soccer team.
-She is currently an assistant coach of Duke University's women's soccer team, where she has been coaching since 1992, overseeing Duke's defensive unit principally.
+Carla Werden Overbeck (née Werden; born May 9, 1968) is an American former soccer player who is currently an assistant coach for the Duke Blue Devils women's soccer team.
+Captain of the United States national team from 1993 to 2000, she helped lead the team to two FIFA Women's World Cups and an Olympic gold medal.
+She played collegiately for the North Carolina Tar Heels.
+She has been an assistant coach for Duke since 1992, overseeing its defensive unit principally.
 She was inducted into the National Soccer Hall of Fame in 2006.

 Playing career

 Youth

 Overbeck began playing soccer at the age of 11, playing for club soccer team the Dallas Sting.
 With the Sting, she won two national championships.

 College

 Overbeck played college soccer at the University of North Carolina at Chapel Hill from 1986 to 1989, where she won the NCAA Women's Soccer Championship each of her four seasons.
 She was an NSCAA All-America selection three times.
 During her time as a central defender with the Tar Heels, the team tallied a 95-match unbeaten streak (89–0–6).

 Overbeck was a four-time member of the NCAA All-Tournament Team and a two-time All-ACC selection.
 In addition, she was a member of the 1986 Soccer America All-America Freshman Team and was the Most Valuable Defensive Player of the 1988 NCAA Tournament.

 On May 6, 2006, Overbeck was elected to the National Soccer Hall of Fame and was a 2010 North Carolina Sports Hall of Fame inductee.